minteyay/img_to_array/README.md

 # img_to_array

-Converts a palette file and an image file into C arrays to use with Arduino or other embedded systems where defining image data in flash memory instead of reading it from external files is useful.
+Converts an image file into C arrays (palette + image data) to use with Arduino or other embedded systems where defining image data in flash memory instead of reading it from external files is useful.
 Storing image data as indices referring to a palette saves RAM in situations where you might want to keep a buffer of an external display.

+Usable image files are formats where decoding is supported by the Image crate (https://crates.io/crates/image).
+For now, PNG is the only format that's been tested, but others should work as well.
+If a palette file is given, all of the colours found in the image must also be found in the palette or an error is generated.

 Usable palette files are images (for example, exported as .png in Aseprite) with all the colours used in the image.
+If a palette file isn't given, a palette is automatically created from the colours in the image.
 The palette file can be a single line or multidimensional.
 If the same colour is present multiple times in the palette, the first instance of it is used.

-Usable image files are formats where decoding is supported by the Image crate (https://crates.io/crates/image).
-For now, PNG is the only format that's been tested, but others should work as well.
-All of the colours found in the image must be found in the palette file, otherwise an error is generated.

-Please note: Currently this only converts 32-bit RGBA images (should work with 24-bit RGB as well) into a 256-colour palette of RGB565 (16-bit) values and an array of pixel indices referring to the palette.
-If you'd like to use it for different formats, feel free to open an issue and I'll look into it!
+The palette generated can be configured to either use RGB565 (uint16) or RGB888 (uint32).
+Transparency in the input files is ignored.
+The size of the palette (and as a result, the size of the data type used for image data indices) can be set to 8, 16, or 32 bits.

 ## Example
 As an example, here's a heart (7x7 pixels) and its palette (4 colours, 4x1 pixels, black is used as a transparency), scaled up to 800% here for clarity.